MateusNeiva/mateusneiva/README.md

-## Hi there, I'm Mateus 👋
+## 👋 Hi there!
+I'm Mateus.

-- Front-end developer
+- 👨‍💻 Front-end developer
-- Always looking to improve and learn more.
+- 📖 Always looking to improve and learn more.
-- Currently studying English.
+- 🌎 Currently studying English.

 ## 🛠 Some technologies I use